My Experience of Being Stuck in the California Floods of January 2023

 Flooding In Paso Robles

 Further inland, Paso Robles experienced severe flooding, with the Salinas River overflowing its banks and causing widespread damage to homes and businesses.
-Within 24 hrs, over 2 inches of rain and flooding caused major mayhem in Paso Robles.
-The flooding also disrupted transportation in the area, with many roads closed due to high water levels, including the Northbound and southbound Highway 101, 10th street, 13th street, San Marcos Road etc. Adelaida Road, Nacimiento Lake Drive and Peachy Canyon Road were all flooded and were in a mess.
-I had planned a trip to Robert Hall Vineyards for months, but I had to cut short my trip to just wine tasting as the vineyard had into a mud and slush pool.
+Within 24 hrs, over 2 inches of rain and flooding caused disruption to transportation in the area, with many roads closed due to high water levels, including the Northbound and southbound Highway 101, 10th Street, 13th Street, San Marcos Road etc. Adelaida Road, Nacimiento Lake Drive and Peachy Canyon Road were all flooded.
 Also, despite the reduced flood warnings and rain subsiding, it took work to traverse the county roads.
-I had to take so many detours to reach Pasolivo Olive farms and Ranch.
-Usually, the walkable Paso Robles downtown wore such a deserted look, and I had to rush from one outlet to another to avoid getting rain-soaked.
+I had to take so many detours to navigate through the town.

 Flooding In Oxnard, Ventura County

-The hotel where I stayed, Zacchary Dunes, had water seeping into its parking lot and elevator.
-The beaches looked dirty and filled with debris.
+The hotel where I stayed had water seeping into its parking lot and elevator.
 All the sea tours to the Channel Islands were called off due to heavy rainfall, rough sea and poor visibility.

 Reason for California Floods

 The floods in California in 2023 were caused by a combination of factors, including heavy rainfall and melting snowpack in the Sierra Nevada mountains.
 Climate change is also believed to have played a role, with rising temperatures leading to more intense rainfall events.
-As per an article published in Yale Climate Connections, Climate change has already doubled the risk of a California megaflood.
-And an additional 1°C of global warming would double the odds again.
 From December 2022 to January 2023, California’s weather abruptly switched from extreme drought to extreme flooding.

 What next?